ARMmbed/mbed-os-example-client/README.md

 This example uses IPV4 to communicate with the mbed Device Server(mDS).
 The example program should automatically get an IPV4 address from the router when connected via ethernet.

-If your network does not have DHCP enabled you will have to manually assign a static IP address to the board.
+If your network does not have DHCP enabled, you will have to manually assign a static IP address to the board.
 We recommend having DHCP enabled to make everything run smoothly.

-### Download mbed Device Server (mDS)
+### Downloading mbed Device Server (mDS)

 The example application will register to mbed Device Server.
 Install mDS on your local computer.